Sam-Fic/NeoSetzer/README.md

 Setzer is a LaTeX editor written in Python with GTK.
 I'm happy if you give it a try and provide feedback via the issue tracker here on GitHub, be it about design, code architecture, bugs, feature requests, ...

+Based on the original project, a large number of components have been migrated to Libadwaita, which is modern and beautiful.
+The UI/UX design has been thoroughly optimized; I hope you’ll appreciate the meticulous details I’ve crafted :)

 ## Platform Support

 Setzer runs on both **Linux** and **Windows** from a single codebase.
 No platform fork or separate build is required.